More about viewing multiple file format with DRM.

 Most often, the methods outlined below only provide viewing options and restrict editing options.

 One way of viewing DRM-protected documents is to produce several custom viewing applications that emulate the features and functionalities of the original application at the recipient end.
 For example, viewing a .docx or .xlx file with the full range of functionalities available on Microsoft Word or Microsoft Excel, respectively.

 However, there are marked disadvantages to this.
-First, emulating the functionalities of a proprietary and widely used application can be expensive and time-consuming.
+First, emulating the functionalities of proprietary and widely used applications can be expensive and time-consuming.

 Also, the main application provides such third-party plugin makers the access which practically allows potential attackers to switch to a mode that lets them view the code they’re trying to crack.
 (Yes, they can attack the code that outlines the edit, save or copy access which the plugin is trying to restrict.)